Embellished Fabric Labuan Thong Slippers from Casadei

 We do not accept returns for underwear, swimwear, fur coats, items featuring feathers, down jackets, jewelry, eyewear, watches.

-You are shipping to United States of America.
+You are shipping to United Arab Emirates.
 Duties will be calculated at checkout; no additional duties are due upon delivery.

 Since returns are processed through Italian customs, the customer is responsible for all associated return shipping costs, customs duties, and processing fees.